Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/ImageFromBatch/en.md

-The ImageFromBatch node is designed for extracting a specific segment of images from a batch based on the provided index and length.
+The `ImageFromBatch` node is designed for extracting a specific segment of images from a batch based on the provided index and length.
 It allows for more granular control over the batched images, enabling operations on individual or subsets of images within a larger batch.

-## Input types
+## Inputs

 | Field          | Comfy dtype | Description                                                                           |
 |----------------|-------------|---------------------------------------------------------------------------------------|